ZetCode

 Console.WriteLine(dirName);

-The example prints the directory name of the specified path.
+This example displays the directory name of the specified file path, demonstrating directory extraction.

 $ dotnet run